ziky90/hackprague-face-recognition/README.md

 ## Http Server
 Using easy Flask server.
+It can be run by `python http_server/flask_server.py` + you have to set the custom path to to your trained model in the server file.

 ## Frontend
 Implementation of the frontend is in the folder `webcam` and it's implemented in HTML and JavaScript.